-The Assistant Principal has primary responsibility for handling bullying reports.
+The Dean of Students has primary responsibility for handling bullying reports.
 S/he interviews staff and students and contacts parents/guardians.
 S/he writes up the bullying fact-finding summaries for the file and for the families of students involved.
 S/he reviews the consequences students receive and communicates with teachers.
 In conjunction with the Principal, s/he determines whether bullying has occurred and meets with families if a bullying determination is made.

-Principal: The Principal supports the Assistant Principal when s/he is unavailable at the time a report of possible bullying is brought to the administration's attention.
+Principal: The Principal supports the Dean of Students when s/he is unavailable at the time a report of possible bullying is brought to the administration's attention.
 The Principal assists in interviews of staff and students and assists in contacting parents/guardians as needed.
 S/he reviews the fact-finding summaries.
-In conjunction with the Assistant Principal, s/he determines whether bullying has occurred.
+In conjunction with the Dean of Students, s/he determines whether bullying has occurred.

 The Special Education Case Manager is a designee to assist in all aspects of fact-finding and communication with parents and students.
-S/he is a designee when either the Assistant Principal or the Principal are not available.
+S/he is a designee when either the Dean of Students or the Principal are not available.